-Fesenjoon is a rich and flavorful Persian stew made with ground fresh walnuts and concentrated pomegranate juice.
-The walnuts add a rich nutty flavor to this stew, while the pomegranate molasses adds a tart and sweet flavor.
-It is a traditional Persian stew that is served over a plate of Persian rice.
+Fesenjoon is a delicious traditional Persian stew featuring a unique combination of ground fresh walnuts and concentrated pomegranate juice.
+The walnuts lend a deep, nutty character, while the pomegranate molasses brings a delightful balance of tart and sweet notes.

 Persian cuisine is not only about providing nutrients, but also about creating a healthy balance of hot and cold foods in our bodies.
-Pomegranates, prunes, and rice are all considered cold foods, while walnuts, onions and turmeric are considered hot.
-When these ingredients are combined, they balance each other out and create a harmonious flavor profile that is both delicious and nutritious.
+Pomegranates, prunes, and rice are all considered cold foods.
+Examples of hot foods are walnuts, onions and turmeric.
+When combined these ingredients balance each other out and create a harmonious flavor profile that is both delicious and nutritious.

 Watch the Persian Pomegranate and Walnut Stew Video Below!